dylannnn/ncss/docs/VARIABLES.md

 Variables
 =========

-> The variables naming convention standard is based on the latest CSS4 specification.
+> A variables guideline based on the latest CSS4 specification.

 Colors